The only thing worse than being blind is having sight but no vision.Helen Keller

 Unfortunately, many (but not all) organizations focus on “productivity” because they haven’t figured out an authentic and inspiring vision.
 It seems to be a quicker solution to balance the books with people versus getting the business strategy right.

 Organizations invest millions of dollars to “optimize” or “streamline” or “right-size” or “standardize” in hopes of squeezing more “productivity” out of its organization much like a tattered over-squeezed orange.
-In the short term, cost-cutting, compliance tactics or changing behaviors and habits are fine and has its place.
+In the short term, cost-cutting, compliance tactics or changing behaviors and habits are fine and have their place.
 But these things do not replace a relevant vision and a compelling business plan.

 In addition to focusing on the wrong thing (i.e., productivity over vision), organizations also seem to find people a nuisance.
 Yes, I know this might come off a tad strong.
 Maybe they don’t, but actions tell a different story.
 Often times, project goals lack prioritizing people, including relating, communicating and connecting to its people, and so often the project loses steam.